Explorew/maven-dependency-downloader/README.md

 Algorithm
 -----
-This program utilizes a BFS traversal algorithm with the help of Queue data structure.
+This program utilizes a BFS traversal algorithm with the help of an extra queue.
 In each iteration, it removes the first node from the queue, and appends all the transitive dependencies to the queue.